 With Coupler.io, you can set up automatic exports of many different data entities.
 You can fetch dozens of details about each employee, sale, customer, and many others.

-You can pull this data not only into Excel but also Google Sheets and BigQuery.
+You can pull this data not only into Excel but also Google Sheets and even connect QuickBooks to BigQuery.
 And best of all, you can set up a custom schedule for your exports.

 One idea would be to fetch the latest sales weekly, right before your 11 am meeting on Wednesday.
 Another would be to refresh the data hourly, Monday to Friday, during your working hours, so you can always access the near real-time data.
 You choose what works best for you.